Home | BaltimoreBrew.com

 DOT proclaims that a bridge whose constructed hasn't started was completed on 12/21/20.
 (Mark Reutter)

-DOT proclaims a project that hasn’t started was completed on 12/21/20, while trucks continue to ply southeast streets to reach I-95 from the port.
+A DOT sign on Broening Highway proclaims a project that hasn’t yet started was to be completed by December 2020, while trucks continue to roll through residential streets to reach I-95 from the port.
 (Mark Reutter)

 Truck traffic on local SE street